sanger-tol/agp-tpf-utils/README.md

 # Utilities for Tree of Life AGP and TPF Assembly Files

-Code for working with AGP and TPF files as used within the Tree of Life project, where the combination of long read sequencing and HiC data is used to produce whole genome assemblies.
+Code for working with AGP and TPF files as used within the Tree of Life project, where the combination of long read sequencing and Hi-C data is used to produce whole genome assemblies.
 It is not therefore intended to cover the full range of AGP and TPF syntax.